arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 In the code snippet shown above:

-- Serial communication is initialized at `115200` baud rate, allowing data to be sent to the IDE's Serial Monitor.
+- Serial communication is initialized at a `115200` baud rate, allowing data to be sent to the IDE's Serial Monitor.
 - The Nicla Sense Env board is initialized to read temperature, humidity and the outdoor Air Quality Index (AQI).

 ### Data Collection